unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 I found 0xfe & 0xff actually made the display dim, 0xfd seems to be the max.

-All other 0x635 messages are sent through unchanged, so the variable dash back light adjustement still works on the RCD330:<BR>
+All other 0x635 messages are sent through unchanged, so the variable dash back light adjustment still works on the RCD330:<BR>
 0x635 [3] 0xNN 0x00 0x00 (where 0xNN varies from 0x1d to 0x62)<BR>

 I have also implemented the 0x436 & 0x439 filtering, but it does not seem to be invoked in my car.